-Influenza activity continues to decrease across the state.
-Compared to the previous week, the percentage of specimens positive for influenza and the percentage of patient visits due to influenza-like illness (ILI) slightly decreased.
-It appears that influenza activity has peaked for the season.
+Influenza activity is low across the state of Texas.
+Compared to the previous week, the percentage of specimens positive for influenza and the percentage of patient visits due to influenza-like illness (ILI) decreased.
 No influenza-associated pediatric deaths were reported.
-No ILI/influenza outbreaks were reported.
-In addition to flu, other respiratory viruses were detected in Texas during week 16.
+No ILI or influenza outbreaks were reported.
+In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 22.